HashirOwais/NextPay-Subscription_Simplifed/README.md

 Test for deliverables branch

-test to make sure devs is working
+test for git pull - muhammad